Banking Double Signatures

 Step 7 Transfer goes through once pending button is acknowledged

-No new account is needed.
 Works with current Garden Club account.

 No extra charges for this service.